In Tanzania

 Tanzania, among the 30 TB/HIV high burden countries, is on track to reach the global targets to end tuberculosis, with a steady decline of tuberculosis incidence over the past 10 years.
 Still, 128 000 people get tuberculosis every year, and to ensure that we reach everyone with diagnosis and treatment, there is a need to access the hard- to- reach areas and populations.

-In addition to this, the project supports patients at Kibong’oto that are admitted with drug resistant tuberculosis and severe comorbidities and / or social challenges.
-We also contribute to the quality of care through training of staff follow up by technical experts.
+In addition to this, the project supports patients at Kibong’oto that are admitted with drug resistant tuberculosis and severe co-morbidities and / or social challenges.
+We also contribute to the quality of care through training of staff and follow up by medical experts.

 This project is funded by Norad and part of the program: Reducing the burden of tuberculosis in Malawi, Tanzania, Sudan and Zambia (2021-2025)